Rush Claim, Sign Forward Brett Gravelle

 - Rush Claim, Sign Forward Brett Gravelle - Rapid City Rush

+- Walleye Trade Chris McKay, Add Forward from Florida - Toledo Walleye

-- Utah's Miner Named Warrior Hockey/ECHL Goaltender of the Week - ECHL
+- Orlando's Luchuk Named Warrior Hockey/ECHL Player of the Month - ECHL

-- Growlers Home Games to Air on Rogers TV - Newfoundland Growlers

-- Jean-François David Agree to Terms with the Lions - Trois-Rivieres Lions

-- John Albert Named ECHL Player of the Week - Toledo Walleye
+- Forward Yauheni Aksiantsiuk Named ECHL Rookie of the Month - Idaho Steelheads

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.